 To enable this closed loop process, Reverse Resources have created an online software platform to connect fashion brands, suppliers, recyclers and traders of the waste.
 The software helps to segregate, map, measure and create a trace of textile scraps throughout the supply chain.
 Someone’s waste is someone else’s treasure.

 Since winning the award

 Ann and her team have carried out extensive research among factories in China, Bangladesh and Sri Lanka, and are working on their second white paper with their learnings.
 They’ve discovered that the volume of leftovers moving out of the supply chains of big fashion brands far exceeds what is expected by the brands.

 In 2018, the team shifted their idea from creating an online trading site of fabrics for upcycling designers, to focusing on tracking and tracing cutting scraps to create market insight for industrial recyclers, and solve an even bigger problem.
 They have active users in Bangladesh and Sri Lanka, and work with some of the largest fashion brands in the world to show how they can close the loop for textile waste.

 “Our team has completely changed since we won the award.
 Back then we didn’t really know what was coming, so the skillset we had combined didn’t match the tasks laying ahead.
 By now we have built a strong team with a good competence balance,” says Ann.

 On the Global Change Award

-“Global Change Award helped us open doors to build a network and access such confidential information in different points in the supply chains, that has been critical for us to develop the concept from an idea to actual business case.
+“Global Change Award helped us open doors to build a network and get access to confidential information in different points in the supply chains, which has been critical for us to develop the concept from an idea to actual business case.
 It has also helped us to grow our minds to think much bigger than we would have dared otherwise,” says Ann.